A Generalized Alternating Direction Method of Multipliers with Semi-Proximal Terms for Convex Composite Conic Programming: Acknowledgements

 \section{Acknowledgements}

-We are very grateful to Professor Defeng Sun at National University of Singapore for sharing his knowledge with us on topics covered in this paper and beyond.
+We would like to thank the anonymous referees and the associate editor for their useful comments and suggestions which improved this paper greatly.
+We are very grateful to Professor Defeng Sun at the National University of Singapore for sharing his knowledge with us on topics covered in this paper and beyond.
 The research of Y. Xiao and L. Chen was supported by the China Scholarship Council while they were visiting the National University of Singapore.
 The research of Y. Xiao was supported by the Major State Basic Research Development Program of China (973 Program) (Grant No. 2015CB856003), and the National Natural Science Foundation of China (Grant No. 11471101).
-The research of L. Chen was supported by the National Natural Science Foundation of China (Grant No. 11271117).
+The research of L. Chen was supported by the Fundamental Research Funds for Central Universities and the National Natural Science Foundation of China (Grant No. 11271117).
 The research of D. Li was supported by the National Natural Science Foundation of China (Grant No. 11371154).

 \textheight=24.5cm

 \begin{landscape}

 \end{landscape}